TakeHere/ZombiePlugin/README.md

-# A zombie plugin like the one from Hypixel.net
+# A zombie plugin like the one from Hypixel.net (Old)